RocketsAndRobots/data-science/README.md

-# data-science
+# data-science-cv
-A collection of data science projects done by me
+A collection of data science and computer vision projects done by me